Local Operator Entanglement in Spin Chains: Abstract

 \section{Abstract}

-{\bf We study the time evolution of bi- and tripartite operator mutual information of the time-evolution operator and Pauli's spin operators in the one-dimensional Ising model with magnetic field and the disordered Heisenberg model.
+Understanding how and whether local perturbations can affect the entire quantum system is a fundamental step in understanding non-equilibrium phenomena such as thermalization.
+This knowledge of non-equilibrium phenomena is applicable for quantum computation, as many quantum computers employ non-equilibrium processes for computations.
+In this paper, we investigate the evolution of bi- and tripartite operator mutual information of the time-evolution operator and the Pauli spin operators in the one-dimensional Ising model with magnetic field and the disordered Heisenberg model to study the properties of quantum circuits.
 In the Ising model, the early-time evolution qualitatively follows an effective light cone picture, and the late-time value is well described by Page's value for a random pure state.
-In the Heisenberg model with strong disorder, we find many-body localization prevents the information from propagating and being delocalized.
-We also find an effective Ising Hamiltonian describes the time evolution of bi- and tripartite operator mutual information for the Heisenberg model in the large disorder regime. }
+In the Heisenberg model with strong disorder, we find that many-body localization prevents the information from propagating and being delocalized.
+We also find an effective Ising Hamiltonian that describes the time evolution of bi- and tripartite operator mutual information for the Heisenberg model in the large disorder regime.

 \rule{\textwidth}{1pt} \rule{\textwidth}{1pt}